Installing and Configuring containerd as a Kubernetes Container Runtime

 sudo systemctl restart containerd

-And that’s it, from here you can install and configure Kubernetes on top of this container runtime.
-In an upcoming post, I will bootstrap a cluster using containerd as the container runtime.
+And that’s it.
+You can install and configure Kubernetes on top of this container runtime.